 - The processAction() method must first call FacesContext.renderResponse() in order to bypass any intervening lifecycle phases, once the method returns. - The processAction() method must next determine the logical outcome of this event, as follows: - If the originating component has a non-null action property, retrieve the MethodBinding and call invoke() to perform the application-specified processing in this action method.
 If the method returns non-null, call toString() on the result and use the value returned as the logical outcome.
-See Properties for a decription of the action property.
+See Properties for a decription of the action property. - Otherwise, the logical outcome is null.

-- Otherwise, the logical outcome is null. - The processAction() method must finally retrieve the NavigationHandler instance for this application, and pass the logical outcome value (determined above) as a parameter to the handleNavigation() method of the NavigationHandler instance.
-If the originating component has an attribute whose is the value of the symbolic name equal to constant ActionListener.TO FLOW DOCUMENT ID ATTR NAME, invoke handleNavigation(FacesContext, String, String, String) passing the value of the attribute as the last parameter.
+• The processAction() method must finally retrieve the NavigationHandler instance for this application, and pass the logical outcome value (determined above) as a parameter to the handleNavigation() method of the NavigationHandler instance.
+If the originating component has an attribute whose name is equal to the value of the symbolic constant ActionListener.TO_FLOW_DOCUMENT_ID_ATTR_NAME, invoke handleNavigation(FacesContext, String, String, String) passing the value of the attribute as the last parameter.
 Otherwise, invoke handleNavigation(FacesContext, String, String).
 In either case, the first String argument is the expression string of the fromAction and the second String argument is the logical outcome.